Eight Billion People

 In ecology, they sometimes draw this sigmoid growth curve and divide it into phases:

-In a typical ecological model the carrying capacity is determined by food supply, but in the case of humans it seems to be driven by the demographic transition but some ideas still carry over.
-There was a period of exponential growth where there always more young people around than old people.
+In a typical ecological model the maximum population, called the carrying capacity, is determined by food supply or predation, while in the case of humans it seems to be driven by the demographic transition.
+But the effect is the same: there is a period of growth where there are always more young people around than middle aged people, and more middle aged people than elderly.
 Resources seemed unlimited and growth was unchecked.
-The population pyramid is very wide at the bottom.
+The population pyramid is very wide at the bottom:

-However, as we approach the plataeu, everything changes.
-Growth slows and eventually stablizes.
+However, as we begin to approach the carrying capacity, everything changes.
+We hit a plateau: growth slows and eventually disappears entirely.
 Competition over scarce resources increases.
-The population pyramid narrows and there relatively fewer young people around.
+The population pyramid narrows and there relatively fewer young people around:

-Japan provides a sneak peak into what we’re likely to expect globally.
-In Japan, their growth rate has already become negative, resulting in a large elderly population that is straining their social support systems and weakening the economy.
+Japan provides a sneak peek into what we’re likely to expect domestically over the next few decades, and globally over the next century.
+In Japan, the growth rate has already become negative, resulting in a large elderly population that is straining their social support systems, a weak economy, and little opportunity for advancement.

 Regime Shift

-For example, you’ve probably heard of turbulent and laminar flow.
+For example, you’ve probably heard of turbulent and laminar flows:

 Both are fluid flows ultimately based on the same equations.
 There’s no hard cut-off between the two.
-But they behave extremely differently; so much so that that its easier to try to understand them as two separate phenomena.
+The only difference is which approximations we use.
+But they behave completely differently; so much so that it’s easier to try to understand them as two separate phenomena.

 Changes in scale often result in this kind of so-called regime shift.